taylodl/MermaidTesting/README.md

 ### Mermaid CLI

-[Mermaid.cli](https://www.npmjs.com/package/@ismarslomic/mermaid.cli) is a command line utility transforming input files containing Mermaid code into a PNG (or SVG) file as a result.
+[Mermaid.cli](https://www.npmjs.com/package/@ismarslomic/mermaid.cli) is a command line utility transforming input files containing Mermaid code into a **PNG** file as a result.
 This is an important capability because not all browsers render Mermaid correctly, and even for the ones that do there's significant rendering lag time when viewing on the AEP network.

 ### Hugo

 Due to the rendering lag time issues noted in the [Mermaid CLI](#mermaid-cli) section, it is not recommended that you inline your Mermaid code when creating markdown for Hugo.
-Instead install the [Mermaid CLI](#mermaid-cli) and create and use PNG files instead.
+Instead install the [Mermaid CLI](#mermaid-cli) and create and use **PNG** files instead.

 For example, the [Flow Chart](#flow-chart) image was created as follows: